 660 SAT Score

-A 660 on the Digital SAT is in approximately the 4th percentile — a building SAT score.
+A 660 on the Digital SAT is in the 3rd percentile among recent SAT users — a building SAT score.
 A starting SAT score that can be improved significantly with targeted, consistent practice.

 Score